dennisss/dacha/pkg/vision/mocap/index.md

 The objective is to track the precise 3d position of objects in a room.
 This is achieved by attaching distinctive markers to the objects and then triangulating those points in space using multiple cameras looking at the same markers.

 Note that the primary goal of this is not to make a "toy" (cost optimized).
-The goal is to make a "tool" with very good
+The goal is to make a "tool" with very good precision so that it can be used outside of purely visual use-cases like animation (e.g. for robotics, research, ground truth for other systems, etc.).

 ## Hardware